xshlxy/ios101_prework/README.md

 - [x] Users are see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

+## Stretch Feautures
+- [x] Improve the UI by using different fonts/colors/background

 ## Video Walkthrough